 "It's so fine and yet so terrible to stand in front of a blank canvas." - Paul Cezanne

 Oh, the sheer terror!
 There it is lurking like an evil presence on an easel in your studio, glaring at you accusingly with sheer malice - THE BLANK CANVAS!
 It is a blinding white void of creativity, harassing you on a daily basis.
 How to overcome your inertia and dive into the abyss?
-I have some easy tips to make the encounter with the blank canvas more enjoyable - to make it a happy little challenge rather than an avoidance freak's nightmare.
-So here we go...
+I have some easy tips to make the encounter with the blank canvas more enjoyable - to make it a happy little challenge rather than aprocrastinator's nightmare.
+So here we go...- Set your work area up for success.
+Does your studio space double as a sewing area, kids' play room, kitchen?
+If possible, dedicate an area to creating art alone.
+I mean dedicate.
+Clear out the other crap, have all your tools out and at the ready, arrange adequate lighting.
+Create a space where creativity can sprout and grow.

 - Erase the nothingness.
 What else is terrifying about a blank canvas?
 The sheer lack of anything - the nothingness, the void.
-So make it un-blank - in whatever way you can as soon as you can.
+So make it un-blank in whatever way you can as soon as you can.
 Even if that means simply painting it yellow - at least you have started and taken away the absolute nothingness.
 Put a sketch on it or lay in some basic values with a few careless and fun strokes of the brush.

 - Embrace immaturity.
 Maybe you are being assailed by self doubt.
 Your inner critic shouts, "What makes you think you can do this?
 Who are you to pretend to be an artist?"
 My solution: pretend to be a child.
-A young child is never crippled with self doubt, burdened with self-criticism, and hesitant!
+A young child is rarely crippled with self doubt, burdened with self-criticism, and hesitant!
 Pick up that paint brush and start slapping some paint on that canvas with wild abandon, because, you know what?
 You can paint over it if you don't like it, but chances are that trusting your instincts and letting your creativity flow youthfully are the best things that will happen to your art.

 - If all else fails, and you find yourself unable to approach the canvas just yet, turn to your sketchbook.
-That 8x10" sheet of paper is somehow less intimidating than your blank canvas.
+That 8"x10" sheet of paper is somehow less intimidating than your blank canvas.
 Slap some ideas in there in a low-pressure pencil to paper way.
 Next thing you know, you'll have something to sketch out on that canvas with excitement.
 Tear out your sketch, tape it to the wall by your easel, and return to step one.

 Happy Painting,